 How do you become a member of SWGMC?

 Growers from Washington and Oregon are welcome to join the co-op as members.
-Growers interested in becoming a member must submit an application for membership by November 30 for next year consideration.
-Applications are reviewed and applicants are interviewed by our membership committee between December and February.
-Membership candidates must fulfill a six-month trial period prior to approval by the co-op’s Board of Directors.
+Growers interested in becoming a member must submit an application and a $40 fee for membership by December 31st for next year’s consideration.
+Applications are reviewed and the applicants are interviewed by our membership committee between January and March and are voted on for provisional status in April by the Board of Directors.
+Membership candidates must fulfill a six-month trial period as a provisional member to assure that there is a mutual fit prior to final review and approval by the co-op’s Board of Directors to become a member.

 What does it cost to join SWGMC?

-To become a member of the Co-op, there is a one time buy-in fee of $2,000.
-Members pay a commission on all product sold through the Co-op, including product sold through our Mass Merchandising Program to grocery customers.
-The commission pays for seven trained professional floral sales staff, a centralized year round market facility located in Seattle’s wholesale floral district, access to over 600 wholesale customers, advertising for your product, and delivery to wholesale customers in Seattle.
+To become a member of the Co-op, there is a one time buy-in fee of $2,000 for member equity.
+Co-op Members pay a 30% commission on all Wholesale Market Floor sales, 30% commission based on the standard wholesale net price for Public sales (not the retail price), 30% commission for Mass Merchant Program (MMP) and 10% commission on Volume Overflow sales channels.
+The commission pays for our trained professional floral sales staff, the operations of a centralized year round market facility located in Seattle’s wholesale floral district, access to over 900 wholesale customers, advertising for your product, website and eCommerce promotion of your farm and products and delivery to wholesale customers in Seattle and the surrounding service area.
 For more details on what the commission pays for, check out our Benefits of Membership document.

 Can I help sell my products on the market sales floor?